1stage/Aquarius-MX/src/rom/v1-3/readme.md

 Format: DTM$(<number>)

-Action: If a Real Time Clock is installed:
+Action: If a Real Time Clock is installed and detected, or the "soft clock"
+        was set via an SDTM call.
-           if <number> is 0, returns a DateTime string "YYMMDDHHmmsscc" otherwise returns formatted times string "YYYY-MM-DD HH:mm:ss" Returns "" if a Real Time Clock is not detected.
+           if <number> is 0, returns a DateTime string "YYMMDDHHmmsscc" if <number> is 1, returns formatted string "YYYY-MM-DD HH:mm:ss" Otherwise, returns ""

 EXAMPLES of DTM$ Function: